adfinis-sygroup/base4kids2-keepalived-scripts/README.md

 [Keepalived](http://www.keepalived.org/) notify, alerts and check scripts for [Base4Kids](http://www.base4kids.ch).

-This repository contains VRRP scripts for Keepalived providing a collection of VRRP scripts that can be selectively deployed in the appropriate SELinux location `/usr/libexec/keepalived`.
-Further instructions on configuration and usage for these two scripts can be found in the respective sections below.
+This repository contains a collection of Keepalived VRRP scripts that can be deployed in the appropriate `/usr/libexec/keepalived` directory.
+Further instructions on configuration and usage for these scripts can be found in the respective sections below.

-## VRRP Script Overview
+## VRRP scripts overview
-This section outlines how the VRRP scripts "LDAP" and "generic process probe" work internally.
+This section outlines how the VRRP scripts work internally.

-### Generic Process Probe
+### Generic process check
 The [`keepalived-check-process.sh`](libexec/keepalived-check-process.sh) script
-can be used together with any service or process which resides behind a common virtual IP address coordinated by Keepalived and VRRP.
+can be used to check the precence of a local process which resides behind a common virtual IP address coordinated by Keepalived and VRRP.
 It requires no further configuration on part of the services.

-This VRRP script checks the existence of the process or service `$processName` on the local Keepalived host using the command:
+This VRRP script checks for the existence of the process `$processName` on the local host using the command:

 `killall -0 $processName`

 The `-0` (SIGNULL) flag does not send a real signal to the process, but rather checks if Keepalived would be allowed to send a signal to the process (i.e., a probe).
-In case the `killall` operation fails (return code > 0), Keepalived will remove a possible active VRRP virtual IP from this host.
+In case the `killall` operation fails (return code != 0), Keepalived will remove a possible active VRRP virtual IP from this host.

-In comparison to the LDAP script, it does not perform an actual health check of the service, but, as the LDAP check script, this script needs to be installed on a Keepalived host.
-The script has been tested with these services:
-* ProxySQL
-* HAProxy

-Even though the script only executes the single `killall` command, it was decided to add it to a dedicated script in order to copy it to the correct SELinux location.
+Even though the script only executes the single `killall` command, it was decided to create a dedicated script in order to deploy it into the correct SELinux location.
 Otherwise, SELinux blocks the execution of `killall`.

 ### Keepalived LDAP multi-master check